herflis/concepts-temp/content/review/content-tree.md

 # Searching in subtrees

 sensenet's search engine provides you an easy and perfomant way to query content in the repository.
-You can make it even more efficient building seperate subtrees for separate use cases.
+You can make it even more efficient building separate subtrees for separate use cases.
 This way the system will only search those part of the tree that are related making the search itself much faster and efficient.

 # Content access and url resolution